• Home

 2. Shapewear

 Scarlett O’Hara scrunched herself into excruciating corsets but even modern-day shapewear can be unbearable.
-I bought a shapewear camisole recently and could barely get it over my head.
+I bought a shapewear camisole and could barely get it over my head.
 Why should I force myself to look slimmer when I can create optical illusions with my clothing instead?

-Our mothers wore girdles and I remember wearing one in middle school to hold my stockings up, which was kind of ridiculous.
+Our mothers wore girdles and I remember wearing one in middle school to hold my stockings up, which was ridiculous.
 Now, I would rather breathe and let it all hang out.
 Admission: I have worn shapewear on rare special occasions but only under duress.

 3. Bras with bones